Cyace84/tip4/docs/gettingStarted/BasicProjectSetup.md

 # Setup of TIP-4 Contracts in a Project

 This guide will walk you through the process of setting up a project with TIP-4 contracts.
-Although the TIP4 standard already has couple of implementations such as [itgoldio](https://github.com/itgoldio/everscale-tip) or [grandbazar](https://github.com/grandbazar-io/everscale-tip4-contracts) implementations, we prefer to implement the TIP4 Collection and Nft contracts ourselves and see what will happened under the hood.
+Although the TIP4 standard already has couple of implementations such as [itgoldio](https://github.com/itgoldio/everscale-tip) or [grandbazar](https://github.com/grandbazar-io/everscale-tip4-contracts) implementations, we prefer to implement the TIP4 `BaseCollection` and `BaseNft` contracts ourselves and understand what happens under the hood.

 ## Prerequisites
 First, make sure you have the nodeJs and npm installed on your machine.